break-stuff/cem-plugin-react-wrapper/README.md

       /** If true, types will be created for your wrappers - default is "true" */
       typescript: true,

-      /** The property from the component object constructed by the CEM Analyzer */
+      /** The property name from the component object constructed by the CEM Analyzer */
       descriptionSrc: 'description',

       /** Displays the slot section of the element description */